X86-64: VIA's x86-64 implementation

 VIA Technologies introduced their first implementation of the x86-64 architecture in 2008 after five years of development by its CPU division, Centaur Technology.

 Codenamed "Isaiah", the 64-bit architecture was unveiled on January 24, 2008, and launched on May 29 under the VIA Nano brand name.

 The processor supports a number of VIA-specific x86 extensions designed to boost efficiency in low-power appliances.

-It is expected that the Isaiah architecture will be twice as fast in integer performance and four times as fast in floating-point performance as the previous-generation VIA Esther at an equivalent clock speed.
-Power consumption is also expected to be on par with the previous-generation VIA CPUs, with thermal design power ranging from 5 W to 25 W.
+In pre-release marketing, VIA stated it was expected that the Isaiah architecture would be twice as fast in integer performance and four times as fast in floating-point performance as the previous-generation—VIA Esther—at an equivalent clock speed.
+Power consumption was also expected to be on par with the previous-generation VIA CPUs, with thermal design power ranging from 5 W to 25 W.

 Being a completely new design, the Isaiah architecture was built with support for features like the x86-64 instruction set and x86 virtualization which were unavailable on its predecessors, the VIA C7 line, while retaining their encryption extensions.